geometalab/docker-osmboundaries/README.md

 ## usage

-Assuming you have docker and docker-compose installed and setup, just run the service.
+Assuming you have docker and docker-compose installed and set up, just run the service.

 When the import is done (on a machine with 8GB RAM and some SSD,